JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-The goal of this exercise is to define a `image` function that converts a given matrix of real numbers to a matrix of Gray points.
+This exercise aims to define an `image` function that converts a given matrix of real numbers to a matrix of Gray points.
 The real number can be converted to a Gray point using the `Gray` constructor from the Colors package.
-Use the following code to test the function
+Use the following code to test the function.

 ```julia
 using ImageInspector, MLDatasets, Plots